Welcome to Mpumalanga Provincial Legislature

 The Executive Authority is constitutionally accountable to the Legislature, this means that government departments are obliged to account on the services that they give to the people of the province.

-For example the Department of Health has a mandate to provide health care services to the people of the province.
 The department gets an allocation of funds on an annual basis to perform its duties.
-The Legislature then from time to time, as prescribed by the Constitution check and balance the expenditure of the department to ensure that the money allocated to the department is spent accordingly.
-This is known as playing oversight over the Executive Authority.
+The Legislature then from time to time, as prescribed by the Constitution check and balance the expenditure of the department to ensure that

 The role played the Legislature is called Oversight.